Bump Proof Locks in Melbourne and Perth

-To counteract this growing threat of intrusion, RAM Security Locksmiths offers bump proof locks in Melbourne and Perth.
+If you’re concerned about the threat of lock bumping, contact RAM Security Locksmiths today and ask us about our bump proof locks in Melbourne and Perth.

 Lock Bumping Explained

 Bumping is a simple yet effective technique.
 It involves using a modified key while bumping the lock and applying rotational force.
 These combined actions cause the lock to open for just a moment, allowing intruders to enter the property.
 Crucially, the pins in your lock will then return to the locked position, meaning there is no evidence that the lock has been forced.

 While it has gained increased publicity at different points throughout the years, lock bumping is a long-established technique.
 The problem with lock bumping is not its newness, but rather, how easy it is to perform.
 All you need is the ability to modify a blank key and a common household tool like a hammer to bump the key.
 After searching online for just a few minutes, you could find out where to get the tools and how to execute the technique.
 Whenever it’s spotlighted by the media, lock bumping only becomes more prevalent.

 On its own, lock bumping is no more threatening than any other method of intrusion.
 However, when it comes to making a claim, insurance providers will often be reluctant to payout due to the lack of evidence.

 At RAM Security Locksmiths, we offer industry-leading bump proof locks from trusted lock and key brands.
 These locks are specifically designed to combat the threat of lock bumping.

 We can also recommend a range of other systems to protect your property, including electronic access control systems, biometric locks, and digital combination locks.
 Restricted key systems are also less vulnerable to lock bumping.